 In the Animation section, you can specify how the replay should appear and disappear in the video.
 You can choose from several animations like Dissolve, Swipe, Page Curl, Push Horizontal, Push Vertical or even a Cut.
 Put the transition duration in seconds into the Duration input field.

 There is a Replay Indicator that will be shown once the replay is in progress.
 Specify the video source that should be shown in the “Appearance” section.
 The graphic can be positioned freely on the screen either by direct manipulation in the layer preview area or with the coordinates in the Geometry section.

 Controlling the Instant Replay layer

-In order to capture the selected content the Instant Replay layer needs to be live all the time.
-While the layer is live to captures the current video frames into a buffer.
+In order to capture the selected content, the Instant Replay layer needs to be live all the time.
+While the layer is live to capture the current video frames into a buffer.
 How much video is already in the Buffer is indicated by the progress bar in the layers Preview area.

-Before or while the playback its possible to control the playback speed by the Buttons “Speed”.
+Before or while the playback it is possible to control the playback speed by the Button “Speed”.

 |Button||Play Back Speed|

 Once the replay operation should end the operator needs to press the “Replay Stop” button.
 Now the buffering of the video content starts again.